Behavioural Economics and Gut Instinct:

 Business people pride themselves in their decision making and many businesses embed market and competitor research into this process.
-However, because business people are prone to the same human frailties as all of us this can discourage the use of research and insight.
+However, business people often prefer their gut instinct as they are prone to the same human frailties as everyone else.
+This can discourage the use of research and experimentation as a way of gaining feedback and learning from our mistakes.

-This is one of the most useful insights of behavioural economics and yet professionally a difficult truth to acknowledge when we like to be seen as an expert our field.
-Indeed, we are sometimes informed that decisions have been made on the advice of an ‘expert’ as if this guarantees the quality of the process.
+This is one of the most useful insights of behavioural economics and yet professionally it is a difficult truth to acknowledge when we like to be seen as an expert our field.
+Our decisions are sometimes from the advice of an ‘expert’ as if this guarantees the quality of the decision.
+Behavioural economics though tells us that experts are often no better than non-experts at predicting the future.

 As humans we are certainly prone to the illusion of understanding.
 Our minds create narrative fallacies from our continuous attempt to make sense of the world.

 Our memory is selective and biased by the workings of our mind.
-We construct vivid accounts of the past based on memories that change every time we recall them but believe they are a true reflection of past events.
+We construct vivid accounts of the past based on memories that change every time we recall them.
+Also, we believe they are a true reflection of past events.

 We suffer from a tendency to like (or dislike) everything about a person.
 This helps generate a simpler and more coherent representation of the world than is really the case.
 We fill gaps in our knowledge about a person using guesses that fit our emotional response.

 Short-term emotions are probably the most powerful force in our decision making arsenal.
-Many of our judgements and decisions are directly influenced by feelings of liking and disliking rather than rational deliberation.
+Many of our judgements and decisions are from feelings of liking and disliking rather than rational deliberation.

 We hate uncertainty and suppress ambiguity because inconsistencies slow our thought processes and interfere with the clarity of our feelings.
-People are attracted towards confidence and we prefer decision makers that demonstrate such qualities above someone who may be equally competent but wants to think through a decision before giving an answer.
+People like confidence and prefer decision makers that demonstrate such qualities above someone who may be equally competent but wants to think through a decision before giving an answer.

 People are heavily influenced by the What You See Is All There Is (WYSIATI) rule.
 We naturally work with the fragmentary information that we have access to as if it were all there is to know.
 The paradox is that it is easier to construct a consistent story when you have little knowledge.
 People make fallible guesses from incomplete information by making a leap of faith about how things should work.
 Steven Pinker points out our only defence is that it worked sufficiently well in the world of our ancestors.